Last revised: August 11, 2023

 1. Robert Hamerton-Kelly, sermon from June 16, 2002 (Woodside Village Church).

 1. Raymund Schwager, Jesus in the Drama of Salvation; a section related to the theme of the text: “The Election of Israel,” pp. 125-126.
-Reciting an overview of Israel’s history of hardship and oppression, Schwager concludes,
+Schwager recites an overview of Israel’s history of hardship and oppression, including up to the present, and emphasizes how long they have survived in history with their culture and basic religious identity intact.
+Schwager concludes,

 Finally, the faith of Israel also withstood the destruction of the second Temple in the year 70 C.E. and the subsequent exile of nearly two thousand years without loss of identity.
 Israel thus stands as a unique phenomenon in world history.